Phase transitions for polyadic epidemic and voter models with multiscale groups: Results

 that exists below the bifurcation point $p_{*}$ satisfying

-Since $\mathfrak{q}_{g,M_{g}}$ is decreasing in both $g$ and $M_{g}$, the larger either parameter, the higher is the bifurcation point (Fig.~\ref{fig:adaptive-voter-model}c).
+Since $\mathfrak{q}_{g,M_{g}}$ is decreasing in both $M_{g}$ and $g$, the larger either parameter, the higher is the bifurcation point (Fig.~\ref{fig:adaptive-voter-model}(c)).
 Hence, given sufficiently many and/or large hyperedges, the bifurcation point can be shifted arbitrarily close to $1$, and thus, the system is stabilized to not undergo fragmentation.

-In the context of a society, where individuals are frequently not on their own but are embedded into families or friendship groups, this suggests that such groups are essential for a functioning, i.e., not fragmented, society.
+In the context of a society where individuals are frequently not on their own but are embedded into families or friendship groups, this suggests that such groups are essential for a functioning, i.e., not fragmented, society.

-In this scenario, we note that the order of the decisions being made is crucial.
-If instead, before deciding on either rewiring or propagation, it is first determined whether an active edge is contained in at least one of the $g$-hyperedges, in some way, the effect becomes even stronger.
-In this case, the probability $\mathfrak{q}_{g,M_{g}}$ appears as a scaling parameter for the rewiring rate, which effectively allows to shift the bifurcation point beyond the physical range.
+We also note that the order of the \enquote{decisions} being made is crucial in this scenario: If instead, before deciding on either rewiring or propagation, it is first determined whether an active edge is contained in at least one of the $g$-hyperedges, in some way, the effect becomes even stronger.
+This is because in this case, the probability $\mathfrak{q}_{g,M_{g}}$ appears as an overall scaling parameter for the probability $p$, so that upon interaction, rewiring will occur with probability $\mathfrak{q}_{g,M_{g}} \, p$ and propagation with probability $1 - \mathfrak{q}_{g,M_{g}} \, p$, effectively allowing to make the probability for a rewiring event arbitrarily small and this way to shift the bifurcation point beyond the physical range.